All That She Wants: Music video

 A music video directed by Swedish director Matt Broadley was produced in November 1992 to promote the single.
 Danish actress and singer-songwriter Christiane Bjørg Nielsen appears in the video as the title character.
-The video was filmed in Nielsen's apartment in Copenhagen in one day, on a budget of $2000.
+The video was filmed in Nielsen's apartment in Ryesgade in central Copenhagen in one day, on a budget of $2000.

 The video, shot in sepia tone, depicts the band members performing in a cramped apartment, interlaced with shots of a woman getting ready to go out.
 She goes to a bar where she meets a man.
 They talk and then she takes him home to her.
 Though Jenny has no vocals in the song, she lip syncs the vocals during the chorus.
-Ekberg noted, "The video is also an explanation for the song, because in the song you don't know if she found a guy or not, but [the video shows] a happy ending."
+Ulf Ekberg noted, "The video is also an explanation for the song, because in the song you don't know if she found a guy or not, but [the video shows] a happy ending."
+The band discovered Nielsen's apartment just by chance as they shared the same manager.
+She told in an interview, "They just came up to my apartment to pick something up, but when they saw it, they were absolutely determined that the video should be shot right there.
+After all, I had a grand piano and a black and white checkered floor, so it was just a perfect location."
+Nanna Søndergaard Larsen from Danish Dagbladet Information remarked in her analyze of the video, "The apartment is not only full of a mixed assortment of furniture and mannequins, but also the four members of the band are seated at tables, in armchairs, on windowsills all around the small living room."

 Ekberg later said that MTV pushed the song as they "loved the video because it was so clean."
-As of August 2022 the video reached 120 million views on YouTube.
+Being known as an actress only in Denmark, Nielsen's appearance in the video led her to being recognized all over the world.
+Nielsen mentioned an incident while she was shopping in New York, "I was walking around looking at shoes in a shoe store when a woman grabbed me and said "oh my God, you're the girl from the video".